Negation and partial axiomatizations of dependence and independence logic revisited: Axiomatizing negatable consequences in dependence and independence logic

 Let us now make this idea precise.
-Given the Completeness Theorems in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13}, it suffices to extend the natural deduction systems of \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} by adding a (usual) rule for negation below to ensure that $\Gamma\vdash\phi$ follows from $\Gamma,\cn\phi\vdash\bot$, where $\cn\phi$ denotes the formula of $\mathsf{L}$ expressing the weak negation of $\phi$.

-Let $\vdash_{\mathsf{L}}^\ast$ denote the syntactic consequence relation associated with the system of $\mathsf{L}$ extended with the rule \cn\textsf{E}.
+Given the Completeness Theorems in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13}, it suffices to extend the systems natural deduction of \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} by adding the following (usual) elimination rule for the weak classical negation below to ensure that $\Gamma\vdash\phi$ follows from $\Gamma,\cn\phi\vdash\bot$ in case $\phi$ is negatable, where we use $\cn\phi$ as a shorthand for the (up to equivalence unique) formula $\psi$ in the language of $\mathsf{L}$ such that $\psi\equiv\cn\phi$: Let $\vdash_{\mathsf{L}}^\ast$ denote the syntactic consequence relation associated with the system of $\mathsf{L}$ extended with the rule \cn\textsf{E}.
 We now prove the Soundness and Completeness Theorem for this extended system.